-I acknowledge that I live and work on the stolen lands of the Boon Wurrung, Woiwurrung and the Dja Dja Wurrung peoples of the Kulin Nation.
-I pay my respects to their elders past, present and emerging.
+I acknowledge that I live and work on the stolen lands of the Boon Wurrung and Woiwurrung people of the Kulin Nation.
+I pay my respects to their elders past and present.
 Sovereignty has never been ceded.
 Please visit Path to Equality for a wealth of resources.

 Theatre credits include BLITZ (2019, Alex Theatre St Kilda, writer & director) (Recipient of the City of Port Philip Melbourne Fringe Grant), Ring, Ring!
 (2021, Theatre Works, co-writer & director with Ellen Wiltshire).
-Most recently, they have been selected by Antipodes Theatre Company's Winter Lab to develop their next show, A Place For Dogs, with multidisciplinary artist Casey Rice.
+Most recently, they have been developing their next work, A PLACE FOR DOGS, with Antipodes Theatre Company.